-Sadly, these events sometimes cause much more serious injuries.
+Sadly, these events sometimes cause much more serious injuries and can prompt the need for a burn injury lawsuit.
 Poor design and sub-par property management practices can turn that moment of surprise into a serious incident.
 In fact, there are more than 500,000 scald burns in the United States each year.
 Many of these scald / burn injuries could be avoided if apartment complexes, hotels, other property managers, and hot water heater manufacturers merely followed the law.

 Safe Water Temperatures

 The maximum safe bath / shower water temperature is 120 degrees Fahrenheit.
 This fact is usually reflected on your hot water heater.
 In fact, if you check any water heater you should see both a water temperature toggle switch and a safety warning label indicating a maximum safe temperature of 125 degrees (the five-degree difference accounts for the temperature drop as water exits the hot water heater and flows to the shower head).

 Why is 120-degrees the maximum safe water temperature?
 Well, because at 133-degrees Fahrenheit, hot water can cause third-degree burns in fifteen seconds, and if the water temperature gets up to 156-degrees Fahrenheit, then third-degree burns can occur in one second.
 Despite these simple facts about safe hot water temperatures, many apartment complexes, property managers, and some hot water heater manufacturers are not following the law.